 Click here for more information on establishing a CGA.

-- Accelerate Cru giving through a Vision Fund.
+- Accelerate Cru giving through a Endurance Fund.
 Donors who anticipate making substantial gifts to Cru for the next several years, can front-load that giving in 2020 to take advantage of the increased AGI limitation and save taxes.
-This is possible through the use of a Vision Fund at Cru Foundation.
-A large cash donation can be given to a Vision Fund in 2020 and then that pool of funds can be allocated to the Cru ministries or missionaries of their choice in strategic amounts and at suitable times.
+This is possible through the use of a Endurance Fund at Cru Foundation.
+A large cash donation can be given to a Endurance Fund in 2020 and then that pool of funds can be allocated to the Cru ministries or missionaries of their choice in strategic amounts and at suitable times.
 By accelerating anticipated future giving into 2020, a donor could plan differently for potentially lower AGI limitations in future years.
-Another advantage of the Vision Fund is that those funds will be invested and any growth in assets will also be available to be directed to the Cru designation of a donor’s choice.
+Another advantage of the Endurance Fund is that those funds will be invested and any growth in assets will also be available to be directed to the Cru designation of a donor’s choice.

 2. Retirement account strategies.
 Ministry partners who are not subject to the early withdrawal penalties (generally before age 59 1/2), or who qualify for the elimination of the early withdrawal penalty in the CARES Act (see the section below on provisions for individuals impacted by COVID-19), may be able to withdraw cash from their retirement accounts penalty-free.
 In 2020, if the individual then gives this cash to a church or 501(c)(3) religious charity such as Cru, or other public charity, it is possible to offset 100% of the federal income taxes due on such retirement account withdrawals.